 Mom is very self-contained, enjoying a good time with a few friends, but also quite content to spend days in her garden without seeing anyone.
 She still builds bookcases and outdoor sheds, fixes the dog/deer fencing, digs out the pond.
 We kids breathed a collective sigh of relief when she decided she really didn’t need to do roof repairs herself anymore.

 Like most seniors, she grumbles about government and young people both, and she still worries about her adult children and grandchildren.
-But from her Social Security, she donates to veterans’ organizations and takes food and clothing to people in need.
+But from her Social Security, she donates to veterans’ organizations and takes food and clothing to people in need and some percentage to the senior citizen home cares system, which offers senior and elderly care that present perfect installations, which have great management and home care specialist.

 Mom’s not my only role model for aging with strength and grace.